4 DISC Personality Types: Career Insights

 Type 1: Dominant

 People with the D-style personality tend to place a strong emphasis on shaping the environment and overcoming opposition to accomplish results.
-D-styles are motivated by winning, competition, and success.
-They prioritize taking action, accepting challenges, and achieving results and are often described as direct and demanding, strong-willed, driven, and determined.
+They’re motivated by winning, competition, and success and often described as direct and demanding, strong-willed, driven, and determined.
 D-styles tend to be outspoken, but can be rather skeptical and questioning of others.

 • Assertive, insistent, and competitive

-• Classic social roles: Developer, Go-getter, Commander
+• Gravitate towards classic social roles like Developer, Go-getter, Commander

 Type 2: Influential

-People with influential personalities are people-oriented and extroverted.
-They're typically good at persuading and motivating others.
-They tend to place an emphasis on shaping the environment by influencing or persuading others.
+• Tend to place an emphasis on shaping the environment by influencing or persuading others

 • Charming, optimistic, and energetic